jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 `systemctl disable` prevents the services from starting on reboot.

 Then update the existing `containerd` config to INCLUDE the CRI plugin, which is currently disabled by default.
-It might seem a bit backwards, but we can enable it by commenting out the disable flag in `/etc/containerd/config.toml`.
+It might seem a bit backward, but we can enable it by commenting out the disable flag in `/etc/containerd/config.toml`.

 ```shell
 # sed adds a "#" to the disabled plugins line.